zygos/wd-material/material/3-frameworks/4-full-stack/4-hands-on-server-client-monorepo.md

 A few notes on the starter project:

+- To simplify serializing/deserializing Date objects, we have added `superjson` to the project.
+It does not make a difference in tests, but if you want to call your endpoints using a tool like Postman, you will need to wrap the request body in `{"json": ...}`.
 - You can navigate through the existing front-end code without any authentication.
 It does not make any calls to the back end yet.
 You could provide random credentials, and it would pretend to log you in.
 - You might it best to reuse and adapt some code from the previous exercises.
 - It includes various helper functions that you might find helpful - `entities/tests/fakes.ts`, `tests/utils/**`.
 However, you are not required to use them.

 ## Recommended approach

-1. Setup
+1. Setup and investigate the project.
-2. Think through required API endpoints
+2. Think through required API endpoints.
-3. Start with the signup and login endpoints
-4. Add an endpoint for creating an article
+3. Add an endpoint for creating an article.
-5. Add a repository method for getting a list of comments with their authors
+4. Add a repository method for getting a list of comments with their authors.
-6. Add an endpoint for getting a list of comments with their authors
+5. Add an endpoint for getting a list of comments with their authors.
-7. Add an endpoint for creating a comment
+6. Add an endpoint for creating a comment.
-8. Add real login and authentication to the client
+7. Add real login and authentication to the client.
-9. Add route guards to protect routes that require authentication
+8. Add route guards to protect routes that require authentication.
-10. Run E2E tests and replace fake front-end data with real data from our API server
+9. Run E2E tests and replace fake front-end data with real data from our API server.
-11. Handle errors
+10. Handle errors.

 ## How to work with a monorepo